MKayo is an artist who specializes in providing simple, easy-to-follow drawing tutorials for beginners.

 Step 3.
 Draw the Ears

 One of the single most recognizable features of the Bassett Hound is its large ears.

-Once you have the basic structure of the ears drawn, it's a simple matter to just add shading in the appropriate areas.
+Once you have the basic structure of the ears drawn, it's a simple matter of just adding shading in the appropriate areas.

-For example, if you will notice, there are parts of the ears that are closer in shadow.
+For example, you will notice that parts of the ears are closer in shadow.
 These areas should appear darker.
-To accomplish this, simply push harder on your pencil for darker shading, less pressure for lighter shading.
+To accomplish this, simply push harder on your pencil for darker shading and less pressure for lighter shading.

 Also, start to draw the area of folded, loose skin under his mouth as shown.